-The instructions for 2015 differ from the draft instructions that were originally provided as it relates to how to handle offers of COBRA coverage.
 If COBRA is offered to a former employee upon termination, it is not reported as an offer of coverage.
 Employers should use code 1H (no offer of coverage) for any month in which the COBRA offer applies.
-If an employee is offered COBRA (due to loss of eligibility) their coverage is reported in the same way and with the same code as an offer of coverage to any other active employee.
+If an employee is offered COBRA (due to loss of eligibility), the coverage is reported in the same way and with the same code as an offer of coverage to any other active employee.